 Joint pain is extremely common.
-Damage to the joints from disease or injury can interfere with your movement and cause extreme pain and discomfort.
+Damage to the joints from chronic use, arthritis or injury can interfere with your movement and cause extreme pain and discomfort.

-We offer Joint Pain Treatments in our Manhattan and Brooklyn locations.
+We offer joint pain treatments in our Manhattan and Brooklyn locations.

-Treatments for Knee Osteoarthritis include:
+Treatments for Knee Osteoarthritis

 Shoulder Osteoarthritis (Oa) And Degeneration